 This course of study includes astronomy, earth's origin, structure, composition, surface features, and atmosphere.
 The curriculum is based on the Physical Setting/Earth Science Core Curriculum of New York State, which aims to develop an understanding of certain processes basic to Earth Science by means of student investigations.
-A 30 lab minimum is required to sit for the Regents exam.
+A minimum of 1,200 minutes of lab work is required to sit for the Regents exam.
 All students meeting the lab requirement are required to take a Regents examination at the end of this course.
 This course meets 7 periods per week.